Table of Contents

 Another core principle in fighting is distance management; meaning, if my opponent steps forward, I need to step back and if my opponent steps back, I need to step forward.
-Distance management is when we’re Boxing is called footwork but we still need footwork when we are on our back.
+Distance management in Boxing is called footwork; however, we still need footwork when we are on our back.

 The first stage of learning footwork when we are on our back is something I call Butt Scooting.
 Butt Scooting looks like I’m sitting at the beach.
 My right hand is propping up my torso while my left hand is in between my nose and my partner’s nose.

 I can Butt Scoot forward and back by thinking that my right hand is my right foot and my hip is my left foot.

 From this Butt Scooting position I can start to stand up in a safe, intelligent manner.
 In BJJ, we call this the Technical Standup; meaning, it’s a specific, technical way to get up on your feet when you’re on your back.